Overview of Economics Example

 This law states that

 Other things remain static, With the reduction in prices, the quantity demanded of it will increase and with an increase in the price of the commodity, the quantity demanded of it will decrease.
-Thus, there is an opposite relationship exist between price and quantity demanded, other things being static.
+Thus, there is an opposite relationship exists between price and quantity demanded, other things being static.

 Demand means the Number of goods or services that consumers are willing to buy a given set of price and point of time.